Cotswolds Walking with Sightseeing Holiday

 Sunday: Batsford Arboretum and Broadway

 We’ll begin today with a walk around the arboretum, a superb collection of trees set in the beautiful grounds of a Georgian mansion.
 A short transfer and we arrive at Dovers Hill and follow the Cotswolds Way to Broadway Tower; a folly built by the Earl of Coventry, with unrivalled views.
 Then on to the village of Broadway – often referred to as the ‘Jewel of the Cotswolds’.
-5 miles (8.5km) with 400ft (120m) of ascent.
+5 miles (8½km) with 400 feet (120m) of ascent.

 Chedworth Roman Villa boasts spectacular mosaics plus examples of Roman underfloor heating and bathhouses.
-We’ve plenty of time to explore before starting our walk across the fields to the Country life and Model Prison museum.
-Our walk then continues to Northleach, with its amazing wool church (wool once powered the economy of medieval England – the Cotswolds were the heart of the industry).
-5.5 miles (9km) with 600ft (180m) of ascent.
+We have plenty of time to explore before starting our walk to Northleach, with its amazing wool church (wool once powered the economy of medieval England – the Cotswolds were the heart of the industry).
+5½ miles (9km) with 600 feet (180m) of ascent.

 Thursday: Hidcote Manor Gardens and Chipping Campden

 Hidcote is arguably where modern small garden design began.
 The arts and crafts garden provides plenty of inspiration!
 After our visit, we walk along part of the North Cotswolds Diamond Way, crossing undulating farmland and woods, dipping into valleys, before reaching the picture-postcard honey-coloured houses of Chipping Campden, and it’s many tea shops!
-3.5 miles (6km) with 150ft (50m) of ascent.
+3½ miles (6km) with 150 feet (50m) of ascent.

 Hidcote Gardens image ©National Trust Images/Jonathan Buckley